EvgenyLeukhin/my-starters/README.md

 ## Commands:
 * `npm install` or `yarn install` - Install packages
 * `npm run delete` - Delete packages
-* `npm start` - Start Development with browser-sync on http://localhost:3000
+* `npm start` or `gulp` - Start Development with browser-sync on http://localhost:3000
 * `npm run build` - Build project to the public/
 * `npm run server` - Start server from public/ on http://localhost:3333
 * `npm run build-and-serve` - Build project and start server from public/ on http://localhost:3333